ferranfg/mpl-publisher/readme.txt

 Writing a book successfully is a challenge by itself and publishing an ebook can be pretty painful without the right tools.
 But with kindle direct publishing, Amazon publishing, and other forms of self-publishing, publishing an ebook or audiobook can even be easy.

 It is free to self-publish on the most popular ebook platforms.
 You just need a formatted ebook file to load to the publishing platforms.
-This is your completed, edited manuscript in specific formats: .mobi for Amazom, .ePub for the other stores or .PDF for print-ready books.
+This is your completed, edited manuscript in specific formats: .mobi for Amazon, .ePub for the other stores, or PDF for print-ready books.

 With our plugin, you can download in a matter of seconds your eBook from your WordPress blog in these formats.
 If you already have a WordPress site, you are ready to start selling online your self-published book.

-The plugin is full of features (check the features section and roadmap to future releases) and open to any comments, bugs or issues you may have.
+The plugin is full of features (check the features section and roadmap to future releases) and open to any comments, bugs, or issues you may have.
 Use the MPL-Publisher Support Forum.

 = Features =

 For now, these are the current features:

 - Unlimited books and unlimited exports.
-- Select chapters (posts, pages and "secret chapters") to include in your eBook.
+- Select chapters (posts, pages, and "secret chapters") to include in your eBook.
 - Set basic information about your book: Title, Description, Authors, ISBN, Publisher, Book Cover.
-- Download your eBook as EPUB2.0, EPUB3.0, Markdown, Microsoft Word (docx), Mobi, print-ready PDF and Audiobook (mp3).
+- Download your eBook as EPUB2.0, EPUB3.0, Markdown, Microsoft Word (Docx), Mobi, print-ready PDF, and Audiobook (mp3).
 - Add a widget to your sidebar to promote your book with your readers.
 - Promote your book using the shortcode [mpl] and their available options.
 - Basic filter and sort your chapters individually.
-- Add aditional book chapters and edit current content.
+- Add additional book chapters and edit current content.
 - Include your custom CSS styles into your books.

 = Roadmap =